Anti-French sentiment grows in Muslim countries | DW | 27.10.2020

 Read more: Opinion: France's difficult struggle against Islamism

-The measures he announced, such as a crackdown on hate speech and the closure of organizations harboring radical Islamists, are supported by a majority of the French, according to a recent poll.
+The measures he announced, such as a crackdown on hate speech and the closure of organizations harboring radical Islamists, are supported by a majority of French citizens, according to a recent poll.
 And they particularly appeal to right-wing and far-right voters.